getify/You-Dont-Know-JS/types & grammar/ch5.md

 a;			// 42
 ```

 It may not seem like `=` in `a = 42` is a side-effecting operator for the expression.
-But if we examine the result value of the `a = 42` statement, it's the value that was just assigned (`42` here), so the assignment of that same value into `a` is technically a side-effect.
+But if we examine the result value of the `a = 42` statement, it's the value that was just assigned (`42`), so the assignment of that same value into `a` is technically a side-effect.

 **Note:** The same reasoning about side-effects goes for the the compound-assignment operators like `+=`, `-=`, etc. `a = b += 2` is processed first as `b += 2` (which is `b = b + 2`), and then that result is assigned to `a`.